jiankaiwang/ProgrammingHandbook/gitbook.md

  ### GitBook Cover Image
  ##### Simply add a image named 「cover.jpg」 (notice: only this file name with .jpg extension is accepted) in the file directory.

+### Programming Languages Supported
+* Jinja2 in Ckan: the block tag combined with { and % would cause gitbook parsing errors.